What is an Orientation for Foster Care?

 What is the Application and Licensing Packet and is it required?

-Yes, after completion of the orientation, you may sign a foster parent application which is 2 pages and begin to provide Family Service & Children’s Aid with information.
-The information required is about your home, family and the reasons why you have decided to become a foster parent.
+Yes, after completion of the orientation, you may sign a foster parent application and begin to provide Family Service & Children’s Aid with information.
+The information required is about your home, family and references.
+In addition, fingerprint background clearances are required to be completed and turned in to the licensing worker.

 How long does the process of becoming a licensed foster parent take?